Fellowships & Scholarships

 Award Details

 The Jill Barrett Research Program provides prestigious research awards to outstanding undergraduate biology students who wish to pursue a rigorous research project under the mentorship of a faculty member.
 Thus, awardees can expect to gain advanced research and lab skills, as well as scientific presentation skills.
-The program is structured as an 8-week summer research project under the mentorship of a participating NU Biology faculty member at the Mills College Oakland campus or the Nahant Science Research Center.
-Applications for the Mills College campus opportunities are now closed, while applications for the Nahant opportunities are open.
+The program is structured as an 8-week summer research project under the mentorship of a participating NU Biology faculty member at the Mills College Oakland campus or the Nahant Marine Science Research Center.

 Internal Award